eirikt/default-webapp-vue-vite-vercel/README.md

 ### Favicon
-Let us have a look at the internal well-being of our web app...
+While we are in the process of adding files to the `public` folder – let us have a quick look at the internal well-being of our web app...
 Click <kbd>F12</kbd> in the browser running our Vite development server.
+This will bring up the Browser Developer Tools window.
-Now, as a test, do a hard browser tab refresh: <kbd>CTRL</kbd>+<kbd>F5</kbd>
+Now, as a test, do a hard browser refresh: <kbd>CTRL</kbd>+<kbd>F5</kbd>
-There are (annoying) `404 Not Found` response errors, complaining about missing favicon in the browser console.
+There are (annoying) `404 Not Found` response errors in the browser console, complaining about missing favicon.

 The days of just having a simple tiny `favicon.ico` file are long gone.
-Several image formats and types but also configuration files (e.g.: `browserconfig.xml` and `manifest.json`) are now necessary to have a nice favicon on all the available devices out there.
+Several image formats and types but also configuration files (e.g.: `browserconfig.xml` and `manifest.json`) are now necessary to have a nice favicon for all the available devices and screend out there.
 You can generate your favicon files using the generator at https://realfavicongenerator.net.
 It provides all the necessary files, also code snippets for updating our `<head>` element.
 For my favicon, I just picked one from https://favicon.io/emoji-favicons/, namely https://favicon.io/emoji-favicons/pear/.

+There are several more issues flagged by the browser... but don't worry – we'll deal with those in due course, most of them, at least.

 Execute the deployment routine, described above.